amir-jafari/Public_Research/Fairfax_County/preprocess/html-processing/Readme.md

-# HTML to CSV Parser for School Lunch Production Records
+# School Lunch Production Data Parser & Combiner

-This Python script parses structured HTML reports of school lunch production data and converts them into clean CSV files for analysis.
+This pipeline processes structured HTML reports of school lunch and breakfast production data and converts them into clean CSV files for analysis.

 ---

+## 🔁 Overview: Step-by-Step Workflow

+- ✅ **1.
+Run the HTML to CSV Transformer**
+  Use `data_transformer(HTML).py` to extract structured tables from `.html` reports and generate individual `.csv` files per report.

+- ✅ **2.
+Run the CSV Combiner Script**
+  Use `csv_combiner.py` to merge the individual `.csv` files into two master datasets: one for lunch and one for breakfast.

+---

-## What It Does
+## 🔍 What It Does

+### `data_transformer(HTML).py`
 - Reads all `.html` files from a specified folder.
-- Extracts tables for each school from the HTML using BeautifulSoup.
+- Extracts tables for each school using BeautifulSoup.
-- Parses planned, offered, served, discarded, and cost-related metrics.
+- Parses key metrics: planned, offered, served, discarded, and cost-related values.
-- Automatically detects the reporting date from the file or content.
+- Automatically detects the reporting date from the content or file name.
-- Saves parsed results as individual `.csv` files.
+- Saves parsed results as individual `.csv` files in the target directory.

+### `csv_combiner.py`
+- Collects all `.csv` files in an output folder.
+- Merges them into one combined dataset.
+- Optionally sorts by columns like `School_Name`, `Date`, and `Identifier`.
+- Saves final merged CSVs for both **Breakfast** and **Lunch** datasets.

 ---

-## Requirements
+## 🛠️ Requirements

-Make sure you have Python 3 and the required libraries:
+Make sure you have Python 3 and the required libraries installed:

 ```bash
 pip install pandas beautifulsoup4